 What is copyright?

-- right to make copies of your work
+- the right to make copies of your work

-- right to prepare derivative works (a book gets turned into a movie)
+- the right to prepare derivative works (a book gets turned into a movie)

-- right to display your work in public
+- the right to display your work in public

-- It has to be original, meaning it’s a product of your own skill and labor (physical or intellectual).
+Meaning it’s a product of your own skill and labour (physical or intellectual).
 Otherwise, anything could potentially be copyrighted.
 Even sloths.

 - the word “copyright”